Miki-AG/tag_battle/README.md

 4. Set up Twitter credentials

 Enter your Twitter dev credentials in the file settings.py located in the ht_battle_project/ht_battle_project folder.
-You need to replace the below values with the credentials Twitter provides:
+You need to replace the below values:
 ```
 TWITTER_APP_KEY = 'xxxxxxxxx'
 TWITTER_APP_KEY_SECRET = 'xxxxxxxxx'